solo-io/gloo/docs/content/guides/security/rate_limiting/crds/_index.md

 To address these shortcomings, we introduced a new custom resource.

 ### RateLimitConfig resources
-Starting with Gloo Enterprise `v1.5.0-beta3` you can define you rate limits by creating `RateLimitConfig` resources.
+Starting with Gloo Edge Enterprise `v1.5.0-beta3` you can define you rate limits by creating `RateLimitConfig` resources.
-A `RateLimitConfig` resource represents a self-contained rate limit policy; this means that Gloo will use the resource to configure both the Envoy proxies and the Gloo Enterprise rate limit server they communicate with.
+A `RateLimitConfig` resource represents a self-contained rate limit policy; this means that Gloo Edge will use the resource to configure both the Envoy proxies and the Gloo Edge Enterprise rate limit server they communicate with.
-Gloo guarantees that rate limit rules defined on different `RateLimitConfig` resources are completely independent of each other.
+Gloo Edge guarantees that rate limit rules defined on different `RateLimitConfig` resources are completely independent of each other.

 Here is a simple example of a `RateLimitConfig` resource: